 - Section 504 of the Rehabilitation Act, or the Americans with Disabilities Act are laws which pertain to UMass Lowell.
 A broad overview of these laws is below.
 If you have any questions about these laws or how they are implemented at UMass Lowell, please contact the Section 504/ADA Coordinator, Clara I. Orlando, Director, Equal Opportunity and Outreach, at 978-934-3567, or Clara_Orlando@uml.edu.

 - For information about accessibility and emergency evacuation procedures for members of the University community and for visitors: please see Accessibility.

-For disabled parking information, please see Access Services - Parking Locations.
+- For parking information, please see Access Services - Parking Locations.

 Additional Information for Students

-To learn about UMass Lowell’s services for students with disabilities or to request an accommodation, contact Student Disability Services, 978-934-4574.
+To learn about UMass Lowell’s services for students with disabilities or to request a student accommodation, contact Disability Services, 978-934-4574.

 The Americans with Disabilities Act of 1990 as amended in 2008 addresses all employers that have 15 or more employees.
 For a more specific description of what constitutes an employer, please refer to the Department of Justice website.
 This Act protects qualified applicants and employees with disabilities from discrimination in hiring, promotion, discharge, pay, job training, fringe benefits, classification, referral and other aspects of employment on the basis of disability.
 The law also requires that sanctioned employers provide qualified applicants and employees with disabilities with reasonable accommodations that do not impose an undue hardship on the institution.